realworldocaml/book/en/foreign-function-interface.md

 ```

 We don't know the internal representation of the window pointer, so we treat it
 as a C void pointer.
-We'll improve on this later on in the chapter, but it's
+We'll improve on this later on in the chapter, but that's
 good enough for now.
 The second statement defines an OCaml value that
 represents the `WINDOW` C pointer.
 This value is used later in the Ctypes
 function definitions.